 And not only will machines be able to process documentation, Susskind thinks that they'll be able to draw up paperwork too.

-Letting AI take over the heavy reading could free up weeks of work over a year, saving time and money.
+One of the many uses of AI for lawyers, is a lawyer using ChatGPT or a similar AI tool take over the heavy reading could free up weeks of work over a year, saving time and money.

 Another prediction Susskind makes is the transformation of the courts from buildings to a digital service.
 So instead of having to wait for a date for your case to be heard in a physical location, the process could be carried out online.
 This might conjure images of video testimonies or Zoom court sessions, but Susskind's prediction is even more futuristic!